cheefoo/kinesisencryption/README.md

 2. Modify the default_config.properties and replace the region property with the region in which your stream is located

-3.Navigate to the root of your codebase
+3. Navigate to the root of your codebase

 ```
 cd kinesisencryption